 Gavin M. O'Connor has served as our Chief Legal Officer and Corporate Secretary since January 2020.
-Prior to joining the Company, Mr. O'Connor served as Vice President and Deputy General Counsel for American Eagle Outfitters, Inc. since March 2018.
+Prior to joining the Company, Mr. O'Connor served as Vice President and Deputy General Counsel for American

+Eagle Outfitters, Inc. from March 2018 to January 2020.
 From July 2010 to March 2018 he was at GNC Holdings Inc., where he served in various roles, including Vice President, Deputy General Counsel, Chief Compliance Officer and Corporate Secretary.
 Mr. O'Connor earned a B.A. in History from the University of Michigan and a J.D. from the University of Pittsburgh School of Law.

 Christopher Kobus has served as our Chief Experience Officer since July 2019.
-Prior to joining the Company, Mr. Kobus held several roles at Sally Beauty Holdings since May 2017, including the GVP, Chief Marketing Officer for their retail division.
+Prior to joining the Company, Mr. Kobus held several roles at Sally Beauty Holdings from May 2017 to July 2019, including the GVP, Chief Marketing Officer for their retail division.
 From December 2013 to May 2017, he held numerous roles at Sunglass Hut, including Vice President, Marketing and eCommerce.

 Jyoti A. Lynch has served as our Chief Information Officer since September 2019.
-Prior to joining the Company, Ms. Lynch served as Senior Vice President and Chief Information Officer of Jamba Juice since October 2017, as a Partner and Interim Chief Information Officer of Fortium Partners, LP from December 2016 to October 2017, and as the Chief Information Officer of Speed Commerce, Inc. from September 2011 to May 2016.
+Prior to joining the Company, Ms. Lynch served as Senior Vice President and Chief Information Officer of Jamba Juice from October 2017 to September 2019, as a Partner and Interim Chief Information Officer of Fortium Partners, LP from December 2016 to October 2017, and as the Chief Information Officer of Speed Commerce, Inc. from September 2011 to May 2016.
 Ms. Lynch earned a B.S. in Electrical Engineering at the Missouri University of Science and Technology, formerly known as the University of Missouri-Rolla.

 Jean M. Grossman has served as our Chief Franchise Officer since March 2019.
-Prior to joining the Company, Ms. Grossman was at Dunkin Brands, where she served as Regional VP of Operations, Development/Construction across multiple regions of the United States.
-Prior to Dunkin Brands, she served as VP of Franchise Operations at Cosi, Inc. Ms. Grossman earned a B.A. in Criminal Justice and Political Science from Kean University.
+Prior to joining the Company, Ms. Grossman was at Dunkin Brands, where she served as Regional VP of Operations, Development/Construction across multiple regions of the United States from October 2008 to March 2019.
+Prior to Dunkin Brands, she served as VP of Franchise Operations at Cosi, Inc. from Novmber 2004 to September 2008.
+Ms. Grossman earned a B.A. in Criminal Justice and Political Science from Kean University.